TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 Show Weapon Type, which shows either the icon or the name of a weapon's type when checking its stats.
  1. R-show-weapontype.js

-Item Drop Indicators, which places an icon over enemies that have an item they will drop.
+Item Drop Indicators, which places an icon over enemies who have an item they will drop.
 Uses McMagister's Unit State Animator.
  1. R-drops-items.js